Detecting signals of weakly first-order phase transitions in two-dimensional Potts models

 MetadataShow full item record

-We investigate the first-order phase transitions of the q-state Potts models with q=5,6,7, and 8 on the two-dimensional square lattice, using Monte Carlo simulations.
-At the very weakly first-order transition of the q=5 system, the standard data-collapse procedure for the order parameter, carried out with results for a broad range of system sizes, works deceptively well and produces non-trivial critical exponents different from the trivial values expected for first-order transitions.
-However, a more systematic study reveals significant drifts in the `pseudo-critical' exponents as a function of the system size.
-For this purpose, we employ two methods of analysis: the data-collapse procedure with narrow range of the system size, and the Binder-cumulant crossing technique for pairs of system sizes.
-In both methods, the estimates start to drift toward the trivial values as the system size used in the analysis exceeds a certain cross-over length scale.
-This length scale is remarkably smaller than the correlation length at the transition, e.g., less than one tenth for q=5, in contrast to the naive expectation that the system size has to be comparable to or larger than the correlation length to observe the correct behavior.
+We investigate the first-order phase transitions of the q-state Potts models with q = 5, 6, 7, and 8 on the two- dimensional square lattice, using Monte Carlo simulations.
+At the very weakly first-order transition of the q = 5 system, the standard data-collapse procedure for the order parameter, carried out with results for a broad range of system sizes, works deceptively well and produces non-trivial critical exponents different from the trivial values expected for first- order transitions.
+However, we show a more systematic study on the “pseudo-critical” exponents as a function of the system size signals first-order phase transitions.
+We also derive a novel scaling behavior of Binder ratio based on a phenomenological theory for first-order transitions, which can detect the weakly first-order transitions in much smaller lattices than the correlation lengths.
 The results overall show that proper care is indispensable to diagnose the nature of a phase transition with limited system sizes.